 Living in Florida has many perks, like endless sunshine and close proximity to beautiful natural resources.
 But, most Florida homeowners also know how unpredictable the weather can be, including severe thunderstorms that may last for an hour or multiple days.

 With this increased amount of rain, Florida roofs must be engineered to withstand large amounts of water and properly channel it from your home.
 If your roof wasn’t installed properly, you can find yourself with more problems, especially stemming from water damage.

 The Threat of Water Damage to Your Roof

 Water damage can happen in many different ways, whether from an intense storm or increased amounts of moisture in our air.
 Most often, water damage can affect your home if you have incorrect water drainage, warped flashing, or damaged shingles.
-If you have a flat or low sloped roof, water damage can occur when water begins ponding on the top of your roof and remains there.
+If you have a flat or low-sloped roof, water damage can occur when water begins pounding on the top of your roof and remains there.

 Water damage presents many different threats if left untreated or unnoticed.
 These threats include:

 - Mold and mildew which can cause future health problems.

 - Damage to your rafters, framing, and exterior which compromises the structure and appearance of your home.

 - Ceiling and attic damage that requires more repairs.

 - Decreased efficiency leading to higher energy bills.